JeffreyPopek/Solar-System-Sandbox/README.txt

 For more info on the development process, refer to the [full blog post](https://jeffreypopek.dev/blog-grav-sim.html).

 # Controls
-Left click to place a planet
+- Left click to place a planet
-Right click on a planet to see its info
+- Right click on a planet to see its info
-Esc to open the last opened menu or close currently open menu
+- Esc to open the last opened menu or close the currently open menu